900.00 Proposal Review, Processing, and Approval

 950.00 Proposal Submission

-Most sponsors require electronic submission of proposals through established submission portals such as Grants.gov, NSF Fastlane, or NIH ASSIST.
-In some cases, proposals are submitted in hard copy format via US Mail or FedEx.
+Most sponsors require electronic submission of proposals through established submission portals such as Grants.gov, NSF Research.gov, or NIH ASSIST.
+In rare cases, paper copies ar required to be sent to the sponsor.
 In both cases, PI’s are to ensure that the proposal is reviewed and approved via ePCF before submission.
 Grants.gov has replaced most if not all paper application submissions with an electronic submission process.
 Most agencies require submission through Grants.gov unless they have their own submission interface.
 MSU is already registered as an institution through Grants.gov and no additional registration is necessary.
 If the agency requires submission through Grants.gov, contact your OSP fiscal manager at least two weeks before the due date and they will submit your grant application on your behalf.
-PI’s may not submit direct to Grants.gov as signature of an Authorized Organizational Representative (OAR) is required.
+PI’s may not submit direct to Grants.gov as signature of an Authorized Organizational Representative (AOR) is required.
 PI’s may work with Pre-Award/Proposal Services to have their proposals sent via US Mail or FedEx.

 960.00 Pre-Award Audits and “Just-in-Time” Requests